 Lemongrass is a wonderful little restaurant, just a few steps from the Night Bazaar.
 It is deliciously rustic with visitor graffiti all over the walls and waiters that looked more like Thai backpackers than staff.
 But that’s why I loved it – I felt so at home.

 It was also where I had my absolute favourite meal of the entire trip – khao soi, a curry-like noodle broth and one of the best things to eat in Chiang Mai.
 I’m salivating just at the thought.

 Top Tip: As we left Lemongrass, there were people queuing halfway down the street to get in, it was obviously popular.
 Arrive early and prepare to want to stay the whole night if you do go.

-After a visit to an elephant camp, we were treated to a bamboo raft back along the water.
+Have a look for bamboo rafting trips along the rivers nearby Chiang Mai.
 It’s possibly the most relaxing and serene thing you can do in the whole of Thailand.
 The land was just so peaceful – we could only hear the movement of the water and the faint chirps of tropical birds.
 Plus, give me a hat and you’re on to a winner.